-Berklee’s Master of Music in music education (autism concentration), part of the Berklee Institute for Arts Education and Special Needs (BIAESN), is the first and only program of its kind.
+Berklee’s Master of Music in music education (autism concentration), part of the Berklee Institute for Accessible Arts Education (BIAAE), is the first and only program of its kind.
 Designed for music educators who wish to gain specialized knowledge, skills, and experience in teaching music to students with autism and other disabilities, this program features innovative training, cutting-edge research activities, and a community of educators and scholars committed to providing quality music education to all students.

 Students will be guided in their studies by leaders in the field who are committed to including all people in musical and learning experiences.
 Berklee is a pioneer in the field of music education for students with disabilities.
 In addition to Boston Conservatory at Berklee being the first conservatory to offer specialized educator training programs in this area, Berklee was the first higher education institution to launch an institute devoted to this area.

-The BIAESN includes three main areas of work:
+The BIAAE includes three main areas of work:

 - Arts education programs for people of all ages with disabilities

 - Graduate programs in music education and autism

 - Professional development for the field of teaching the arts to students with disabilities

 Students in this program will have the opportunity to teach in and observe the work of BIAAE's arts education programs, gaining valuable hands-on experience.
 They will also participate in a wide range of professional development offerings, including an annual conference.
 Additionally, they have the opportunity to engage with distinguished guest scholars and practitioners within courses and other program-related activities.